British Values - Gospel Values

 - Our School Code of Conduct.

-On Friday 29th of June 2018 we took part in OBON DAY -One Britain One Nation
+In June we take part in OBON DAY -One Britain One Nation

-We used our Summer Fayre as a platform to bring the community together in a day of Pride and Unity.
-The OBON Day gave our school an opportunity to celebrate the day in the spirit it was intended and showcased how we are practically implementing the statutory obligation of promoting British Values.
-Its focus was to create a sense of unity and pride by forging a sense of togetherness, so that every child can be inspired to love their nation.
+We use our Summer Fayre as a platform to bring the community together in a day of Pride and Unity.
+The OBON Day gives our school an opportunity to celebrate the day in the spirit it was intended and showcase how we are practically implementing the statutory obligation of promoting British Values.
+Its focus is to create a sense of unity and pride by forging a sense of togetherness, so that every child can be inspired to love their nation.